First of all, (PCV) System is the short form or common name for the, Positive Crankcase Ventilation (PCV) System.

 Failure From Neglect

-A neglected (PCV) system will soon fail to function and the result can be expensive as well as troublesome.
-So, The crankcase needs to be adequately ventilated.
-If not, The engine oil will quickly become contaminated.
-As a result, Heavy sludge accumulations will begin to form.
+A neglected (PCV) system, will soon fail to function and the result can be expensive as well as troublesome.
+That’s why, the crankcase needs to be, adequately ventilated.
+If not, the engine oil will quickly become contaminated.
+As a result, heavy sludge accumulations will begin to form.
 Internal parts, not protected by the engine oil, will begin to rust and/or corrode.

-This will happen due to the water and acids that will become trapped within the crankcase.
-If the (PCV) system is not functioning properly, the flow of crankcase vapors will not be properly metered.
-This, in turn, will upset the fuel/air mixture for combustion and cause rough idling or even stalling of the engine.
+This will happen due to the water and acids, that will become trapped within the crankcase.
+If the (PCV) system is not functioning properly, the flow of crankcase vapors, will not be properly metered.
+This, in turn, will upset the fuel/air mixture and cause, rough idling or even stalling of the engine.
 Furthermore, intake and exhaust valves, in addition to spark plugs, may well be damaged and rendered useless.

 Better To Replace Than Clean

 So, Cleaning a (PCV) valve may only be a short term fix.
-Cleaning a (PCV) valve will result in a clean (PCV) valve; not a new (PCV) valve.
+Cleaning a (PCV) valve, will result in a clean (PCV) valve; not a new (PCV) valve.
 There are contaminants that will remain in the PCV valve that can never be flushed out.
-Also, The (PCV) valve has internal parts that develop wear and tear that a simple cleaning will not fix.
-The recommended replacement intervals are a maximum of 12 months or 10,000 miles (16,000 km).
-Since vehicles and operating conditions vary, the (PCV) valve may have to be serviced more frequently.
+Also, the (PCV) valve has internal parts that develop wear and tear; that a simple cleaning will not fix.
+That’s why, the recommended replacement intervals, are a maximum of 12 months or 10,000 miles (16,000 km).

 What to check: